How NAT Traversal Works

 How Charlie and Linus establish a peer-to-peer connection

-• Charlie and Linus both call the hotel manager to report their own room number and last name (the Relay, in this case, acts as a STUN server which is basically a broker of information between both parties)
+- Charlie and Linus both call the hotel manager to report their own room number and last name (the Relay, in this case, acts as a STUN server, and is also a broker of information between both parties)

-• Charlie then sends a note to Linus’s room while Linus simultaneously sends a note to Charlie (the STUN server coordinates timing of the Client and Connector initiating outbound connections to one another at the same time)
+- Charlie then sends a note to Linus’s room while Linus simultaneously sends a note to Charlie (the Relay coordinates timing of the Client and Connector initiating outbound connections to one another at the same time)

 How the Client and Connector establish a peer-to-peer connection

-• The Client and Connector publish their respective public IP address and port combination to the Relay
+- The Client and Connector exchange their public IP address and port combination via the messaging channel

 This is basically how NAT traversal manages to allow a peer-to-peer tunnel without any inbound open port!